Mobilising the Power of Universities in Levelling Up: Scoping a UK Policy Forum

 Publications and Reports

-Universities, Pride in Place and Levelling Up
+Universities and Region Forum: Universities, Pride in Place and Levelling Up

-Rebecca Riley and Des McNulty– May 2023
+Rebecca Riley and Des McNulty – May 2023

 How can Universities, Colleges and Employers Deliver the Skills for Local Productivity, Innovation and Prosperity?